confluentinc/python-github-backup/README.rst

       --keychain-account OSX_KEYCHAIN_ITEM_ACCOUNT
-                            OSX ONLY: account field of password item in OSX keychain that holds the personal access or OAuth token
+                            OSX ONLY: account field of password item in OSX keychain that holds the personal access or OAuth token --exclude [REPOSITORY [REPOSITORY ...]]
+                            names of repositories to exclude from backup.

 The package can be used to backup an *entire* organization or repository, including issues and wikis in the most appropriate format (clones for wikis, json files for issues).